Job’s Suffering and the Danger of Wrong Theology

 Job expresses right doctrine

 Job continues to censure his friends (Job 13:1-5, 9, 12-13) and then declares his faith and absolute trust in God in one of the great declarations of right faith and right theology in the bible.
 The faith which he expresses and his reward is forward-looking and is opposed to that of his three friends; a gospel-faith which will be more fully developed and expressed when the Messiah, promised in Genesis 3:15, comes.
 And, despite the accusations of his friends, he asks God what is his sin that he should be suffering so much.
-See, he will kill me; I have no hope, but I will defend my ways to his face.
-This will be my salvation, that the godless shall not come before him…..I have indeed prepared my case; I know that I shall be vindicated….How many are my iniquities and my sins?
-Make me know my transgression and my sin.
-Why do you hide your face and count me as your enemy?”
+Though he slay me, yet will I trust in him: but I will maintain mine own ways before him.
+He also will be my salvation: for an hypocrite shall not come before him…..I have ordered my cause; I know that I shall be justified….How many are mine iniquities and sins? make me to know my transgression and my sin.
+Wherefore hidest thou thy face, and holdest thee for mine enemy?”
 (Job 13:15-16, 18, 23-24).

 Then Job pleads that Man is sinful, his actions determined, and his days numbered.
 This is in direct contrast to his friends’ theology.
 Job insists that Man is already sinful – he was born so – and states the biblical doctrine of Original Sin and the consequences of the Fall to his friends as he directs his plea to God (Job 14:1-2, 4-5, 10).